 Here, you will train either the chest or the back completely at first and then train the other body part.
 You can train in this way if you have enough time for the workout because it will take some time to complete the whole workout.

-For example, let’s say you are training your back at the beginning, then you will do 4-5 back exercises first, finish the back workout and then jump over to the chest exercise.
+For example, let’s say you are training your back at the beginning, then you will do 4-5 back exercises first, finish the back workout, and then jump over to the chest exercise.

 Training both chest and back alternatively

-This is another great way to design your workout program.
+This is another excellent way to design your workout program.
 Here, you will complete one exercise of the chest and then the back and vice versa.
 This way you are giving enough recovery time to each muscle.